When we first started searching for the right dog breed for our family, there were a few breeds on our short list.

 Fondly known as “velcro dogs”, they are highly social dogs and love nothing more than sitting on your lap at the end of the day (even when you buy them a great dog bed).

-They tend to follow you where ever you go, which can be good or bad, depending on your personality!
+They tend to follow you where ever you go, which can be a pro or a con, depending on your personality!

-Ideally they need to walk a good 3 – 6 miles (5 – 10 kms) a day and the chance to run, hard.
+Ideally they need to walk a good 3 – 6 miles (5 – 10 kms) a day and the chance to run off leash.
 If you don’t have time to exercise them, they can be troublesome when bored.

 They also need a lot of mental stimulation.
-They don’t behave well when bored and respond well to training (although they are also easily distracted)!
+They don’t tend to be calm or behave well when bored and respond well to training (although they are also easily distracted)!

-Note it is really important to train your vizsla from a young age.
+Note it is really important to train your vizsla puppy from a young age.

 They also need a lot of socialization to overcome their natural timidity and will make much better family pets if they are well trained.